 Guidance for the completion of a theses at Bradford is available on the University website as are the forms required.

 The British Library's EThOS service provides full-text access to an ever growing number of digitised PhD theses from participating UK institutions.
 In order to download a thesis from EThOS, you will need to register for an account.
-If a UK thesis is not listed as available to download from EThOS, you can request it via the Interlibrary Loans service.
-The Interlibrary Loans service can request that an item to be digitised and added to the EThOS repository provided the institution participates in the scheme.
+If a UK thesis is not listed as available to download from EThOS, you can request it via the Inter-Library Loans service.
+The ILL service can request an item to be digitised and added to the EThOS repository provided the institution participates in the scheme.

-The Networked Digital Library of Theses and Dissertations (NDLTD) provides a list of the Open Access thesis repositories for 30+ countries as well as a global search. see the NDLTD webpage for a list of resources.
-Use the NDLTD search tool to locate theses and dissertations in the archive.
+The Networked Digital Library of Theses and Dissertations (NDLTD) provides a list of the Open Access theses repositories for 30+ countries as well as a global search.
+See the NDLTD webpage for a list of resources.
+Use the NDLTD search page to find theses and dissertations in the archive.

-For American theses/dissertations ProquestExpress provides a useful seach engine.
-Use the search to identify theses or dissertations and then if available as Open Access locate the full text using Google, Google Scholar or CORE.
-If a work is not available as Open Access request through Interlibrary Loans.
+For American theses and dissertations ProquestExpress provides a useful search engine.
+Use the search to identify work, and if they are available as Open Access locate the full-text using Google, Google Scholar or CORE.

-The CORE service is based on the Google Custom Search engine which lets you search the contents of repositories listed for freely available academic research information.
+The CORE service is based on the Google Custom Search engine, which lets you search the contents of the repositories listed for freely available academic research information.

 Many databases such as those provided by EBSCO and Proquest contain references and links to theses and dissertations.
 The databases will require you to login with your University of Bradford username and password.
 However, EBSCO also offer a free search engine called EBSCO Open Dissertations specifically for finding and retrieving theses and dissertations without the need to access the EBSCO database.